 George Priestley-Jones

-In school, George runs singing assemblies and, once the pandemic restrictions begin to ease, he hopes to bring back musical and dramatic performance opportunities to the pupils, including choirs and productions.
+In school, George runs singing assemblies and helps facilitate musical and dramatic performance opportunities to the pupils, including choirs and productions.

-Outside of school, George sings as part of the choir of the Royal Chapel of All Saints, Windsor Great Park, and takes part in a plethora of opera companies and societies.
-He looks forward to being the representative staff member; bringing a staff viewpoint and perspective to discussion and debate within the Governing Body, and is excited to learn more about school governance and the wonderful world of education.
+Outside of school, George sings as part of the choir of the Royal Chapel of All Saints, Windsor Great Park, and takes part in a plethora of opera companies.
+He very much enjoys his role as staff governor, bringing a staff viewpoint and perspective to discussion and debate within the Governing Body, and is fascinated by school governance and the wonderful world of education.

 TG Villiers